-Available in two primary types -- ON/OFF or A/B/BOTH -- manual switches offer a simple method for managing battery charging.
+Available in two primary types -- ON/OFF or A/B/BOTH -- manual switches offer a simple method for charging management.
 Possible installations include separate cables to each battery bank with ON/OFF switches in line for each bank, or, a common output cable to the common post of the A/B/BOTH switch with an output cable to each battery bank.
 Field disconnect switches feature terminals where the field output from the regulator to the alternator can be interrupted when the battery switch is turned to the OFF position.
 This feature ensures that alternator output is discontinued as soon as the battery is disconnected.
-NOTE: NEVER operate the alternator with all switches in the OFF position (doing so will damage the alternator).
+NEVER operate the alternator with switches in OFF position (doing so could cause alternator diode damage).